-Control Proposed Complies controls for Family • Apartments.
+Control Proposed Complies controls for Family · • Apartments.
 Apartment Layout Most 3 bedroom apartments do No - C1 Dwellings with 3 or more not have 2 separate living spaces.
-Refer to bedrooms are to have two (2) Note 13 separate and appropriately sized living spaces.
+Refer to bedrooms are to have two (2) Note 12 separate and appropriately sized living spaces.
 A study alcove may be located within the second living space.
 Should a freestanding study alcove be provided the height of the walls enclosing the study are to be a maximum of 1500mm C2 Studies not to be enclosed with Separate studies all include doors.
-No - a door Refer to All to I' Note 13 C3 Studies to be less than 9sqm to All studies are 9sqm or less.
-Yes be considered studies.
-C4 Saddleback bedroom designs Saddleback bedroom design has Yes are not acceptable. not been proposed.
+No - a door Refer to All attacks and October 1991 Note 12 C3 Studies to be less than 9sqm to be considered studies.
+All studies are 9sqm or less.
+Yes C4 Saddleback bedroom designs Saddleback bedroom design has Yes are not acceptable. not been proposed.
 165 4C.4.2 Family Friendly Apartment C1 Family apartments are The two and three bedroom Yes apartments with two or more apartments have generally been bedrooms designed so as to designed in accordance with the accommodate the living needs of Family Friendly controls. families with children.
-C2 Family apartments are to Not all 2 and 3 bedroom Refer to include a study to meet the needs apartments have a separate study Note 12 of couple families with dependents area or study nook. households.
-The design of the study should allow for a parent to easily work from home whilst supervising a child Cives the lease size of a majority Vac C3 Other than the master bedroom, each bedroom is to be Given the large size of a majority Yes large enough to accommodate a of the apartments far in excess of ADG minimum sizes, there is single bed, a desk or table, and considered to be sufficient space floor space for playing, to be in all second bedrooms for a bed illustrated on a standard apartment and desk. layout plan C4 The floor surface of the entry, Condition to this effect included.
+C2 Family apartments are to Not all 2 and 3 bedroom Refer to include a study to meet the needs apartments have a separate study Note 13 of couple families with dependents area or study nook. households.
+The design of the study should allow for a parent to easily work from home whilst supervising a child C3 Other than the master Civen the large size of a majority Yes bedroom, each bedroom is to be Given the large size of a majority of the apartments far in excess of res large enough to accommodate a ADG minimum sizes, there is single bed, a desk or table, and considered to be sufficient space floor space for playing, to be in all second bedrooms for a bed illustrated on a standard apartment and desk. layout plan C4 The floor surface of the entry, Condition to this effect included.
 Yes - dining room and kitchen floor and Condition internal storage area are to be water-resistant and easy to be cleaned and maintained, not carpet C5 Two bathrooms are required.
-All 2 and 3 bedroom apartments Yes One bathroom is to be a shared include two bathrooms with one .
-55 bathroom which is accessible off a easily accessible off the primary common corridor.
+All 2 and 3 bedroom apartments Yes One bathroom is to be a shared include two bathrooms with one bathroom which is accessible off a easily accessible off the primary common corridor.
 This shared corridor.
 At least one bathroom in bathroom is to have a bathtub, and all apartments includes a bathtub.